yWorks/yfiles-for-html-demos/demos/loading/amdloading/README.md

 Please take a look at the HTML sources of this document to see how to load modules using _require_.

 Modules can be loaded dynamically at runtime when certain resources are needed.
 This improves the app's loading speed at startup.
 In order to observe dynamic loading at runtime, hit the _layout_ button.
 The modules _layout-hierarchic_ and _graph-layout-bridge_ needed for layout calculation are loaded when the button is hit for the first time.
 Please take a look at the demo's source code to see how dynamic loading works.

+In order to improve code completion, install the UMD variant of yFiles locally as npm module.